xirf/latex_math_evaluator/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+You are free to use, modify, and distribute this software in accordance with the terms of the license.
+See the [LICENSE](LICENSE) file for more details.

 ## Support